gardener/gardener/docs/usage/network_policies.md

 ### Ingress Traffic

-Components running in such custom namespaces might serve webhook handlers that must be reached by the `kube-apiservers` of the virtual garden cluster or a shoot cluster.
+Components running in such custom namespaces might serve webhook handlers that must be reached by the `kube-apiserver`s of the virtual garden cluster or a shoot cluster.
-In order to achieve this, their `Service` must be annotated with `networking.resources.gardener.cloud/from-all-webhook-targets-allowed-ports=<ports>` as well as
+In order to achieve this, their `Service` must be annotated.

-- `networking.resources.gardener.cloud/namespace-selectors: '[{"matchLabels":{"kubernetes.io/metadata.name":"garden"}}]` (virtual garden cluster)
-- `networking.resources.gardener.cloud/namespace-selectors: '[{"matchLabels":{"gardener.cloud/role":"shoot"}}]` (shoot clusters)
+Please refer to [this section](#webhook-servers) for more information.

 ## Shoot Cluster